Experimental evidence of Tc enhancement above 50 K and diode and paramagnetic-Meissner effects, in Nickelate films on highly reduced $SrTiO_3$: Introduction

 We believe that the main reason for our extraordinary results originates in the combination of highly reduced black STO substrates and the nickelate films.
-Stand-alone wafers of pure black STO were metallic, highly conductive and had a superconducting transition at $T_c$ of 0.25 K, similarly to optimally doped reduced STO \cite{blackSTO}.
+Stand-alone wafers of pure black STO were metallic, highly conductive and had a superconducting transition at $\mathrm{T}_\mathrm{c}$ of 0.25 K, similarly to optimally doped reduced STO \cite{blackSTO}.
 When short reduction time was used, we identified the superconductive phase by X-ray diffraction (XRD) as due to the infinite-layer Nd$_{0.8}$Sr$_{0.2}$NiO$_2$ as other groups have found, but when the reduction time was increased, XRD of our films showed no particular features beyond the almost disappearance of the perovskite phase.
 It turned out that in this case, our films became polycrystalline, thus decreasing the XRD signals to their noise level.
-In both type of cases though, signature of $T_c$ above 50 K was observed.
-High-angle annular dark-field scanning transmission electron microscopy (HAADF-STEM) measurements identified the structure of our films as due to infinite-layer 112 and perovskite 113 phases, with varying oxygen contents between 2 and 3, as others have found \cite{Rossi2024,Parzyck2024,Raji2023} .\\
+In both type of cases though, a signature of $\mathrm{T}_\mathrm{c}$ above 50 K was observed.
+However, high-angle annular dark-field scanning transmission electron microscopy (HAADF-STEM) measurements revealed a more complex picture as for the structure and composition of our films.
+Basically, it showed that under a short annealing time, our aged reduced films comprised of a mixture of Ruddlesden-Popper (RP) phases $\rm (Nd_{0.8}Sr_{0.2})_{n+1}Ni_nO_{3n+1}$ with a dominant 113 phase (n$\rightarrow\infty$), smaller amounts of lower n phases, and a residual IL phase.
+When longer annealing times were used, the films became polycrystalline with more prominent n=2, 3 and 10 phases, and without clear phases of 113 or IL.
+Note that due to aging of the STEM samples and oxygen intake, very little remained of the IL phase in our film \cite{Rossi2024,Parzyck2024,Raji2023,Flavenot}.
+It should also be noted here that our freshly reduced films could also be of the square planar type $\rm (Nd_{0.8}Sr_{0.2})_{n+1}Ni_nO_{2n+2}$ that when n$\rightarrow\infty$ becomes the infinite-layer 112 phase \cite{GoodgeNorman2025,Segedin2023}. \\